By Jeff Revoy

 When conducting a job search, Millennials, before reading the general description, scroll down to see the perks a company offers.
 They’ll likely search for the company on annual “Best Places to Work” rankings from Glassdoor, Forbes, and Business Insider to see how it fairs.
 These younger job seekers are looking for things like in-house yoga, company-sanctioned beer pong, paid time off to volunteer—all of which fit in to their work-life balance guidepost.
-What you likely won’t see on these lists of excess are “we utilize modern workplace software to provide a productive, enjoyable and efficient workplace for our employees.
+What you likely won’t see on these lists of excess are “we utilize modern workplace management software to provide a productive, enjoyable and efficient workplace for our employees.
 Allowing employees to reserve conference rooms, hotel desk, or utilize different work settings (couch, raised desk, etc.) doesn’t read quite as sexy as free yoga and booze, but they are important nonetheless to creating an exceptionally productive workplace.

 Quality over Coffee